Xunius/Menotexport/README.md

 ### GUI

-Launch `menotexport-gui.exe`, select the Mendeley database file and an output folder.
+Launch `menotexport-gui.py` (or `menotexport-gui.exe`), select the Mendeley database file and an output folder.
 Select the actions to perform (see above), then *start*.

 ## Caveats and further notes